CodeMacrocosm/Turtle-a-Thon/README.md

 ### 5. Organize Your Project 📂
 - Inside the `Turtle-A-Thon` folder, create a new folder for your project with its name.
 - Your project folder should contain:
-  - The Turtle GUI Python program.
+  - The Turtle GUI Python program file and a gif file
   - A README.md file with details about your project, including your name as the author and a GIF showcasing your project.

 ### 6. Commit and Push 🚢